 A few months later, Ford released technical service bulletin #13-8-1 describing these acceleration problems on the highway in humid or damp conditions.

-Depending on the version of CAC, technicans were advised to install a revised bottom air deflector onto the charge cooler, presumably to help with the moisture accumulation.
+Depending on the version of CAC, technicians were advised to install a revised bottom air deflector onto the charge cooler, presumably to help with the moisture accumulation.

 The bulletin applied to the 2011-2012 F-150 3.5L GTDI.